blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   getaddednodeinfo dns ( "node" )

-The ``getaddednodeinfo`` method returns information about the given added node, or all added nodes
+The ``getaddednodeinfo`` method returns information about the given added node, or all added nodes.

 If ``dns`` is set to ``false``, only a list of added nodes is returned.
-Otherwise, connection information is also be provided.
+Otherwise, connection information is also provided.

 * Note: ``onetry`` addnodes are not listed here.